Park Place Historic District (Niagara Falls, New York)

 Park Place Historic District is a national historic district located at Niagara Falls in Niagara County, New York.
+The district was listed on the National Register of Historic Places in 2010.
 It encompasses 89 contributing buildings, one contributing site, one contributing structure, and one contributing object.
-It is principally a residential district built up between 1885 and 1928.
+It is principally a residential district built between 1885 and 1928.
 The dominant architectural styles are Italianate, Queen Anne, Colonial Revival, and Arts and Crafts.
-Within the district is a park with prominent obelisk, known as "The Cenotaph," and a notable stone fence.
+Within the district is a park with a prominent obelisk, known as "The Cenotaph," and a notable stone fence.
 Located within the district is the separately listed James G. Marshall House.